rg-3/screenshot.js/README.md

 ### Screenshot.js

 A browser extension that takes screenshots of the active tab.
-It doesn't make any network requests.
-Screenshots are kept temporarily and lost on browser exit unless you save them to disk.
-Screenshots are taken in response to a key click (ctrl + shift + k).
+It is easy to use with little to no learning curve.
+It respects your privacy and doesn't make any network requests.
+Screenshots are kept for the duration of a browser session and then lost unless you save them to disk.

-This extension should work on Chrome, Firefox, and Brave and any other Chromium fork.
+The screenshots you have taken during a browsing session can be viewed from the extension, they can also be deleted or saved to disk.
+Screenshots are taken in response to a key click (ctrl + shift + k), and a notification is shown every time a screenshot is taken.

 ### Install